Programming and Numerical Analysis: User Defined Optimization

 • Nonlinear least squares

-• Nonlinear instrumental variables estimation
+• Nonlinear instrumental variables and GMM estimation

 Optimization may be over one or more functions of a set of parameters, or may be some kind of summation or quadratic form (GMM) involving the data matrix.
 Components of the function to be optimized may include: